coreexplorer-org/coreexplorer-org.github.io/_posts/2025-05-04-preparing-core-explorer-for-some-more-attention.md

 - **Graph Database**: RepEx utilizes a Neo4j graph database to structure repository data, enabling complex queries and visualizations that reveal patterns and relationships.
 - **Backend Processing**: The server application reads the `.git` subfolder of a repository, creating database nodes and edges that represent the information within.
 This structured approach allows for in-depth analysis of contributor activities.
-- **API Endpoints**: By developing meaningful API endpoints, RepEx can power informative charts and visualizations on the front end, offering users a rich and insightful experience [3].
+- **API Endpoints**: By developing meaningful API endpoints, RepEx can power informative charts and visualizations on the front end, offering users a rich and insightful experience.

 ## Our Development Journey